babylonchain/cli-tools/docs/commands.md

 The command `create-timestamp-transaction` is used to timestamp a file into bitcoin.
 Timestamp a file, means generating a hash of the file (SHA256) and creating a `NullDataScript` with the hash in it with zero value.
-This transaction needs a funded encoded address that converts pbukeys to P2PKH addresses.
+This transaction needs a funded encoded address that converts pubkeys to P2WPKH addresses.

 To test, you need a running bitcoind and funds.